chaitali72/React-Advanced/Session-04/Theory.md

 TRee -> virtual representation of DOM why do use key?
-React Fiber -> New conciliation engine in React@16. why dont we use index as a key?
+React Fiber -> New conciliation engine in React@16.
+Q why dont we use index as a key?
+- we dont have to use index as a key

+is index a valid key? -> its a valid key

 </ol>